 It’s perfect for couples, friends and family that want to play together.

-As part of our ongoing commitment to charity in our community, we welcome fund raising ideas from our players and hope to continue to support local charities.
-The ARL has made charitable donations to the following organizations to date: Sick Kids Foundation, T.E.A.D., Toronto Maple Leafs Skate for Easter Seals, Heart & Stroke – Hockey for Heart.
+As part of our ongoing commitment to charity in our community, we welcome fundraising ideas from our players and hope to continue to support local charities.
+The ARL has made charitable donations to the following organizations to date: the Royal Canadian Legion, Sick Kids Foundation, T.E.A.D., Toronto Maple Leafs Skate for Easter Seals, Heart & Stroke – Hockey for Heart.
 If you have an idea or would like to volunteer to help us help others, please contact us.

 Patricia Baranowski Began Her Hockey Career at Age 48!

 “It’s amazing how things in life happen to fall into place.
 I lived 48 years thinking “hey…life is just a piece of cake and I’m enjoying it” ….
-Until one day, icing was added to my cake.
-HOCKEY is my icing!
-When I look back, I’m surprised that I ever lived without it”
+Until one day,

 From Our Players (2015 Winter)